FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Under the menu bar of "Robot Body" in "Auxiliary Application", click the "System Upgrade" button to enter the system upgrade interface.
 System upgrade is divided into software upgrade, driver upgrade and system shutdown.

-**Software upgrade**：Click "Upload File" under Software Upgrade, select the ``software.tar.gz`` upgrade package in the U disk, click Upload Upgrade Package, and "Uploading...Upload Percentage" is displayed next to the upgrade button.
+**Software upgrade**:Click "Upload File" under Software Upgrade, select the ``software.tar.gz`` upgrade package in the U disk, click Upload Upgrade Package, and "Uploading...Upload Percentage" is displayed next to the upgrade button.
 After the download of the background file is completed, the interface displays "uploading completed, upgrading in progress", check the MD5 and version number of the file, after passing, decrypt and decompress the upgrade file, and prompt "Upgrade is successful, please restart the control box!", if detected , unzip or other errors occur, and "upgrade failed" is displayed next to the upgrade button.

 .. image:: teaching_pendant_software/145.png